-The Company has employment agreements with the Named Executive Officers.
-These agreements have current terms expiring December 31, 2024.
+The Company has employment agreements with the NEOs except Steven A. Tidwell.
+These agreements have current terms expiring December 31, 2025.
 Annually, the Company may extend each agreement for an additional year unless notice of nonrenewal is given by either party.
 If such notice of nonrenewal is given by the Company or if notice is not given of the Company's decision to authorize renewal, the employment agreement will not be extended.

 These agreements provide for base salaries, that may be increased by the Compensation Committee in its sole discretion, and the right to participate in bonus and other compensation and benefit arrangements.
-As of March 11, 2024, the base salaries for Thomas L. Ryan, Eric D. Tanzberger, Sumner J. Waring, Steven A. Tidwell, and Elisabeth G. Nash are \$1,200,000, \$670,000, \$670,000, \$610,000 and \$570,000, respectively.
+As of March 11, 2025, the base salaries for Thomas L. Ryan, Eric D. Tanzberger, Sumner J. Waring, III, Elisabeth G. Nash and John H. Faulk are \$1,200,000, \$700,000, \$700,000, \$580,000, and \$550,000, respectively.
 Pursuant to the agreements, in the event of termination of employment due to the executive's voluntary termination, the executive is entitled to receive (i) salary earned to the date of termination and (ii) any incentive compensation that had been determined by the Compensation Committee but not yet paid.
 In the event of termination of employment due to death, the executive or his estate is entitled to receive (i) his salary through the end of his employment term, (ii) a pro rata portion (based on the portion of the year elapsed at the date of termination) of the annual performance-based incentive bonus the executive would have received if he had remained an employee through his employment term ("Prorated Bonus"), and (iii) continuation of health benefits for eighteen months.
 In the event of termination of employment due to disability, the executive or his estate is entitled to receive (i) his salary during the period beginning on the date Company determines that executive is disabled and ending twenty-four (24) weeks thereafter, (ii) a pro rata portion (based on the portion of the year elapsed at the date of termination) of the annual performance-based incentive bonus the executive would have received if he had remained an employee through his employment term ("Prorated Bonus"), and (iii) continuation of health benefits for eighteen months.
 In the event of termination by the Company without cause, the executive is entitled to receive (i) bi-weekly salary continuation payments based on his rate of salary for two years, (ii) Pro Rated Bonus and (iii) continuation of health benefits for eighteen months.
-In the event of termination by the Company policy or directives, willful and persistent failure to attend to his duties, gross negligence or willful misconduct, and violation of his obligations under the employment agreement.
+In the event of termination by the Company for cause, the executive is not entitled to any further payments under the employment agreement.
+"Cause" includes conviction of a crime involving moral turpitude, failure to follow Company policy or directives, willful and persistent failure to attend to his duties, gross negligence or willful misconduct, and violation of his obligations under the employment agreement.